Does your child seem sad or down?

 Look for signs

 If your child is sad for days at a time, isolates from you and others, makes a “scene” in order to be “sent to his/her room”, talks about wishing he/she wasn’t around, acts out (such as yelling, pushing, name-calling, blaming them for things, etc.) with siblings or exercises a defiant attitude, noticeable changes in appetite or sleep, talks down about herself/himself, avoids consistent eye contact, has bad dreams or nightmares, or becomes disinterested in once enjoyed activities (such as playing with dolls, coloring, building with blocks, playing certain video games, riding bike, playing with friends, playing musical instrument, playing sports, etc.).
 These and other signs may be clearly indicating a need or cry for help.
-If he/she wants to give away cherished items or favorite toys, talks bleak about the future, wishes he/she was dead, cuts self or other self-inflicting gestures, seek immediate help.
+If he wants to give away cherished items, talks hopeless about the future, wishes he/she was dead, does self-infliction (e.g., cutting) seek immediate help.

 Get counseling help

 During and after you provide your assistance for your child, he/she may still need professional intervention.
-An objective 3rd party who has training in the counsel of children, childhood depression, anxiety, anger, and other disorders is a positive person to seek.
+An objective counselor of children addressing childhood depression, anxiety, anger, and other disorders can bring a positive outlook.
 Certainly ask questions about the counselor’s training, education, background, and experience.
-Ask about his/her approach with children and ways you can continue to be supportive of y9our child throughout the counseling process.
+Ask about his/her approach with children and ways you are a part of the counseling process.

-Remember we are here to provide a safe, inviting, warm and caring environment for your child, for you and your family.
+Remember, we are here to provide a safe, inviting, warm and caring environment for you and your child.
 We have counselors who are educated, trained in childhood issues and with their families can help your child through their depression and other struggles they are facing.
 Our counselors have a character of compassion, empathy, acceptance, and care.
 Your child’s well-being is worth the investment as counseling may be such a vital and valued process.
-You may call us at 520-292-9750 or send an email to Joel@pathwaystucson.com for further assistance and to set up an appointment.
+Call us at 520-292-9750 or send an email to Joel@pathwaystucson.com for further assistance and to set up an appointment.